 12 Bible Movie Adaptations for Easter & Passover: The Robe & Risen

-Yesterday I began my exploration of Easter and Passover movie adaptations by looking at The Last Days in the Desert.
+In my last post, I began my exploration of Easter and Passover movie adaptations by looking at The Last Days in the Desert.
 Like Last Days, today's Bible movies are, for the most part, original stories that are adjacent to the stories given to us in the gospels.
 And because The Robe and Risen share several striking similarities, I will be looking at them together.

 Directed by: Henry Koster [The Robe]; Kevin Reynolds [Risen]